Creating Non-Rectangular Layouts With CSS Shapes

 So, to declare a shape an element you have to start with:

-2. Declaring the shape on that element using the shape-* properties.
+on it). - Declaring the shape on that element using the shape-* properties.

 While the boundaries used for wrapping inline flow content outside a float can be defined using shapes, the actual box model does not change.
-If the element has specified margins, borders or padding they will be computed and rendered according to the CSS3BOX module.
-W3C CSS Shapes Module Level 1
+If the element has specified margins, borders or padding they will be computed and rendered according to the CSS3BOX module. —W3C CSS Shapes Module Level 1

 In other words, the shape you define on an element using shape-* properties only affects the element’s float area, i.e. the flow of the content inside/outside this element, but all the element’s other properties won’t be affected.